inversionhourglass/Rougamo.Retry/README_en.md

 ```

 ## Attention

 - When using `RetryAttribute` and `RecordRetryAttribute`, the current project must directly reference `Rougamo.Retry`, not indirect reference, otherwise the code cannot be woven.
-- `RetryAttribute` and `RecordRetryAttribute` inherit `MoAttribute` not `ExMoAttribute`.
-So it is not recommended to apply `RetryAttribute` and `RecordRetryAttribute` to method which return Task/ValueTask but not use async/await syntax, unless you really Know the actual processing logic.